m-farahmand/shared/ReadMe.md

 # Shared
-_Cross cutting concerns and chassis project shared across all microservices_
+_Cross cutting concerns and chassis project shared across all microservices._

 ##### HOW TO USE IT:
-Each library can be found on nuget.org
+Each library can be found on nuget.org<br/>
 Just reference it and start using it.